Garden zoning enables you to make the most of your outdoor space by treating it as a series of different 'rooms'.

 For a more flexible alternative to a traditional built-in outdoor kitchen design, consider a movable option.
 This flexible approach to garden zoning is particularly useful in a small garden where space may be needed for other activities at other times.

-‘Mobile units provide flexibility outside to cook and entertain in the best spots in the garden throughout the seasons,’ says Simon Hawkins, managing director of The Outdoor Kitchen Collective.
+‘Mobile units provide flexibility outside to cook and entertain in the best spots in the garden throughout the seasons,’ says Simon Hawkins.
 ‘They can also be moved freely from indoors to outside; and you can take them with you when you move house, too.’

 Choose a couple of freestanding units so that you can set up your own configuration and create a temporary kitchen zone whenever it is needed.

-When thinking about how to landscape a backyard, consider incorporating zones right from the start.
+When thinking about landscaping your yard, consider incorporating zones right from the start.
 One way to achieve this is to build in different levels, with terraces that step down into one another, creating individual garden pockets.

 Paired with raised garden bed ideas and lush planting, the different levels create a sense of privacy.